matthewmcnew/Reliability-Engineering-Exercise/README.md

 **The Load Test**

-For simplicity and explainability, load tests were constructed in JMeter.
-In the future, this project will likely include Gatling load tests as well.
-The load tests executed two thread groups, consistently polling the ‘/cache-lookup’ endpoint that occasionally triggers a cache miss as well as the ‘/no-lookup’ endpoint that consistently responds with low latency.
+The [load test](SpikesInThroughput.jmx) for this scenario executes two thread groups.
+One thread group consistently polls the ‘/cache-lookup’ endpoint that occasionally triggers a cache miss and simulates a subset of traffic that occasionally requires expensive thread blocking operations.
+Another thread group simulates consistent high volume and quick low latency traffic by hitting the "/no-lookup" endpoint.
+Because calls to this endpoint may be stuck waiting for the the expensive operation to finish, the http calls in this thread group have low timeouts.

 ### Todos